 If you are a recent graduate or a highly skilled professional, and have skills in a specific occupation that is in demand in Australia, you may be able to migrate under Skill Select.

 This is a points-based visa program for skilled workers and does not require nomination by an Australian employer.
 However, additional points are given to those who are nominated by a State or Territory, or sponsored by an eligible Australian relative.
-Applications for skilled visas under the Skill Select Program are by DIBP invitation only on receipt of an Expression of Interest (EOI).
+Applications for skilled visas under the Skill Select Program are by Department of Home Affairs (DOHA) invitation only on receipt of an Expression of Interest (EOI).

-Expat’s Migration Team provide strategic case management in the areas of Business Innovation, Investment and Retirement.
+Expat’s in-house, Australian Migration Consultants provide strategic case management in the areas of Business Innovation, Investment and Retirement.
 We proudly to offer affordable migration services throughout Australia.

 The Business Innovation and Investor Visa program allows eligible professionals to own, manage a new or existing business or to make an investment in Australia.
-The Business Innovation and Investor program is comprised of a provisional Subclass 188 Visa and a permanent Subclass 888 Visa.
+The program is comprised of two stages: a provisional Subclass 188 Visa and a permanent Subclass 888 Visa.

 The provisional Subclass 188 visa has three main streams:

-- The Business Innovation stream is for people who want to own and manage a new or existing business in Australia.
+- The Business Innovation stream is for people who propose to own and manage a new or existing business in Australia.

-- The Investor stream is for people who want to make a designated investment of at least AUD1.5million in an Australian state or territory and want to maintain business and investment activity in Australia after the original investment has matured.
+- The Investor stream is for those wishing to make a designated investment of at least AUD 1.5 million in an Australian state or territory and to maintain business and investment activity in Australia after the original investment has matured.

-- The Significant Investor stream is for people who are willing to invest at least AUD5million into complying investments in Australia and want to maintain business and investment activity in Australia after the original investment has matured.
+- The Significant Investor stream is for people who are willing to invest at least AUD 5 million into complying investments in Australia and to maintain business and investment activity in Australia after the original investment has matured.